CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Garmin introduced NEO Bike Plus in 2022.
 It has improved ergonomics, shifting, and fit (see all differences).

-The most significant advantage of the Tacx NEO Bike and NEO Bike Plus compared to other smart bikes (KICKR Bike, SB20, and Wattbike Atom) is that they can simulate different road surfaces like cobblestones, gravel, etc.
+The most significant advantage of the Tacx NEO Bike Plus compared to other smart bikes (KICKR Bike, SB20, and Wattbike Atom) is that it can simulate different road surfaces like cobblestones, gravel, etc.

-Unfortunately, they are not very powerful, and you will probably need to buy an additional fan for indoor cycling to stay cooled down.
+Unfortunately, they are not very powerful, and you will probably need to buy an additional fan for indoor cycling to stay cool down.

 Using the levers, you can adjust the fit (stack, reach, setback, saddle height, frame height).
 NEO has markings, so you can write them down if you set the bike for somebody else.
-Remember that you won’t be able to adjust the bike height as on Wahoo KICKR Bike.
-But thanks to the lack of the top tube, it’s not an issue.
+Remember that you won’t be able to adjust the bike height as on the Wahoo KICKR Bike.
+But it’s not an issue, thanks to the lack of the top tube.

-Because NEO Bike is rigid, it can’t tilt like KICKR Bike.
+The NEO Bike Plus is rigid and can’t tilt like the KICKR Bike.
 However, this means it is super stable during out-of-the-saddle sprints.

 Wattbike Atom 2nd Gen. (Best Budget Smart Bike)